-This largely flat coastal bike route takes you from Rye to Camber Sands in a gentle ride across Romney Marsh.
-The route runs via the well-signed national Cycle Network and the distance of 18 miles (28km) can be done in 2.5 hours (that’s including your way back to Rye).
-A great, flat and traffic free ride across the East Sussex Coast!
+This largely flat coastal bike route from Rye to Camber Sands in a gentle ride across Romney Marsh.
+The route runs via the well-signed National Cycle Network and the distance of 18 miles (28km) can be done in 2.5 hours (that’s including your way back to Rye).
+A great, flat and traffic-free ride across the East Sussex Coast!

 From Rye station follow the one-way system and bear left along Cinque Ports Street, following the blue signs for the National Cycle Network Route 2.
 Cross the mini-roundabout and turn right through the historic Landgate.
 After the gallery on the left, follow the steep path down to the road.
 Turn left and at the roundabout turn right towards Camber.

 After the bridge over the River Rother, leave the road to the right and exchange traffic noise for the sounds of grazing sheep.
 The Romney Marsh wind farm dominates the skyline to your left.
 Leave the field via the gate and cross a stream.
 On your right, you now pass Rye Watersports, an inland lake that’s popular with windsurfers.

 Cross the Camber road and turn right on to the dedicated cycle path that runs alongside.
 After a couple of small lakes, the path turns away from the road and alongside the golf course.
 Cross several wooden bridges over reed-filled streams and stop to listen to the noisy reed warblers.
 Shortly afterwards, the path rejoins the road with the golf club on your right and two lakes on your left.